monjohn/focusworks.dev/posts/2020-01-06-reasons-to-learn-elixir-in-2020.md

 The dangers of global, mutable state have become increasingly acknowledged.
 It makes programs more complex and hard to reason about, which then equates to bugs.
 To me, functional programming is about writing code in such a way as to be very intentional about mutation and side-effects.
 Most of the time, in functional programming, you write functions that take data in and return new data out, also known as pure functions.
 [Here's a great blog post](https://lispcast.com/global-mutable-state/) if you want to read more.

 Elixir is great at this.
 It only has immutable data structures, so you can't have global mutatable state.
 Programming in Elixir will teach new valuable practices that will save you many headaches.
+You can even bring these lessons back to your main language.
+Writing JavaScript in a functional way is a lot simplier and more fun.

 ## 2. Phoenix